NatTuck/khoury-ntuck/courses/2017/01/cs3650/notes/02-branches/notes.md

    - Talk about conditional branches.
    - Talk about unconditional jumps.

- - Instruction formats:
+## Instruction Formats

  - R - inst $dest, $arg1, $arg2; e.g. add
  - I - inst $dest, $arg1, number; e.g. addi
  - J - inst addr, ; e.g. j, jal
  - Show bit layouts (on green card)
    - There are only 26 bytes for an address in J format.
 How can jump work?
    - There are only 16 bytes for an address in I format (e.g. beq).
 How can this work?

 ## Recursion